ietf-wg-cellar/flac-specification/flac.md

 The streaminfo metadata block has information about the whole stream, like sample rate, number of channels, total number of samples, etc. It MUST be present as the first metadata block in the stream.
 Other metadata blocks MAY follow.
 There MUST be no more than one streaminfo metadata block per FLAC stream.

 If the streaminfo metadata block contains incorrect or incomplete information, decoder behavior is left unspecified (i.e., up to the decoder implementation).
 A decoder MAY choose to stop further decoding when the information supplied by the streaminfo metadata block turns out to be incorrect or contains forbidden values.
 A decoder accepting information from the streaminfo block (most-significantly the maximum frame size, maximum block size, number of audio channels, number of bits per sample, and total number of samples) without doing further checks during decoding of audio frames could be vulnerable to buffer overflows.
 See also (#security-considerations).

+The following table describes the streaminfo metadata block, excluding the metadata block header.

 Data     | Description
 :--------|:-----------